 Having proper insurance coverage in place is a critical part of protecting your financial assets.Â

-While health insurance and malpractice insurance are two obvious insurances we’re keenly aware of given our profession, there are other insurances just as important that physician often overlook or fail to update as circumstances change.Â
+While health insurance and malpractice insurance are two obvious insurances we’re keenly aware of given our profession, there are other insurances just as important that physicians often overlook or fail to update as circumstances change.Â

 Homeowners insurance, for instance, is something we typically only think about when buying a new house.
 You could be drastically overpaying or have insufficient coverage due to your house’s appreciation in the market if you haven’t shopped your home insurance policy lately.